Tutorial ~ Make your own Stickers (using blank envelope labels)

 3. Test Print

 Now print a test copy.
 This can be done on plain A4 paper if you don’t want to waste your sticker paper.
 Cut out the other blank columns, so you are left with an ‘L’ shaped piece of paper.
 Compare it to your blank sticker page and make sure all the cells line up exactly.
-This may take a bit of juggling, hair pulling, and a few test prints to get it right.
-Once it is perfect, delete all the text boxes and save that document as your blank DIY sticker template.
+This may take a bit of juggling, losing of hair(!) and a few test prints to get it right.
+Once it is perfect, you can delete all the text boxes unless you want borders, and save that document as your blank DIY sticker template.

 *